How to Buy The Best CO2 Laser in 8 Easy Steps

 There are several consumables that come into play that add to the cost of owning a CO2 laser.
 For the most part, the components that wear out the fastest (belts, bearings, sensors, mirrors and optics) are relatively inexpensive and easy to replace.
 However, after years of use, your CO2 laser will inevitably run out of gas.
 At which point, you will need to replace or refurbish the laser source or "tube" as it's commonly referred to.

-DC or "glass" laser tubes are the most economical.
-While they are less efficient and require water as a cooling method, they are superb for cutting applications.
-Once the gas runs out, the glass tube is simply discarded and replaced with a new one.
 RF or "metal" laser tubes are extremely efficient and a lot more stable.
 They can also be pulsed much faster than DC laser tubes, and are therefore found in the upper most tier of laser brands.
-However, just like with luxury vehicles, when it comes time to replace it, you'd better to be sitting down.
-A RF tube will typically last 2-3 times longer than a DC tube, but can easily cost 5-10 times as much to replace.
+However, just like with luxury vehicles, when it comes time to replace it, you'd better be sitting down.
+An RF tube will typically last 2-3 times longer than a DC tube, but can easily cost 5-10 times as much to replace.
 Factoring in the replacement cost, is an essential part of making an informed decision.

 DC or Glass Laser Tube